 - Right-click a vertex to delete it

-Use the brush tool to modify the edge of a polygon or polyline in a free-hand manner.
+Use the polygon freehand tool to modify the edge of a polygon or polyline in a free-hand manner and create complex polygons.To use the freehand tool:

 - Right-click the polygon you would like to edit.

-- Click Edit with brush or click the G hotkey.
+- Click Edit with brush or press the J hotkey.
 A floating brush tool menu appears.

 - Adjust the brush size to suit your needs.